lawrenceccheung/NaluWindHelperScripts/README.md

 ![image](https://gitlab.sandia.gov/uploads/-/system/personal_snippet/542/8f0b2d522459db26ee33962f8a36559f/image.png)

 It's pretty self-explanatory.
 Check the variables on the left you would like to plot, and hit `Plot`.
-If the output files get updated, hit `Reload` to reread the files from disk.
+If the output files get updated, hit `Reload data` to reread the files from disk.